aitorarrietamarcos/aitorarrietamarcos.github.io/opportunities.md

 ### Faculty/Postdoc position!

-You have finished or are about to finish your PhD...you are looking for a postod or faculty position?
+You have finished or are about to finish your PhD...you are looking for a postdoc or faculty position?
 We might have open positions! e-mail me!

 ### You have an innovative method, but you don't have a real case study...